kangelamw/LLM-Project-DS/README.md

 - (If time allows) Provide an easy-to-use interface.

 ### Who benefits?
+> You could fine-tune the final phi-2 trained model to your specific industry.
+I didn't do it here, but if you do it by batch, you could also get a summarization model to generate a summary of the outputs, and then you have your report.

 1. Small & Medium Businesses (SMBs)
     - **Who:** Local restaurants, cafes, salons, retailers, hotels.
     - **Why:** They often lack dedicated data teams and automated feedback analysis tools.